Blotch3D/Blotch3D/README.md

 -   Per-face collision detection

--   More than one 3D windows
+-   More than one 3D window per process

 -   A NuGet package